Hey-Aryan/Logic-Building/README.md

 # Logic-Building
-This Repository Contains C, C++ and Java Code to build logic from very basic
+This Repository Contains C, C++ and Java Code to build logic from very basic We use diffrent languages like C,
+C++, Java to solve the problem statements.

 • Programming based on basic algorithmic strategy
 • Programming based on Selection technique
 • Programming based on Iteration technique